-Unlock’s policy work includes promoting fair admission policies and practices by HE providers– that includes universities and colleges.
+Unlock’s policy work includes promoting fair admissions policies and practices by HE providers

 Following their decision to remove the question about unspent convictions for applicants to all courses, UCAS published good practice resources for HE providers.
 This includes detailed information on the criminal justice system, management of people with recent convictions for serious offences, and how to support students with criminal records to be successful in higher education.

 Also included are scenarios submitted to the UCAS good practice working group, along with the suggested response to each situation, and a flowchart to help you formulate your position on asking applicants for information about their criminal convictions.

 We have published principles of fair admissions and criminal records.

 We are working on a toolkit for higher education providers, which we are looking to publish in September 2019.

 Guidance for applicants is available on Unlock’s information site for individuals.

 We use our experience and expertise in criminal records disclosure to work with government, UCAS and others to improve good practice in higher education admissions.
 We also provide bespoke advice and support to providers.
 We aim to:

 - Encourage fair and open admissions processes